-9.1 City of Lincoln Vision 2020 - Let's Reduce Inequality".
-To look to protect the poorest people.
+- 9.1 Both City of Lincoln and North Kesteven have a number of strategic priorities.
+Two that have an impact on the Revenues and Benefits Service are:- - Lincoln: "Let's Reduce Inequality". - North Kesteven: "Our Community and Our Economy". - 9.2 Both authorities look to protect the poorest people.
 The Benefits Service plays a key role in reducing poverty and disadvantage by ensuring residents receive the benefits they are entitled to and providing money / debt advice.
 The Revenues Section are also mindful of the strategic priorities when engaging with business ratepayers as they recover the business rate.
 Digital Inclusion, Channel Shift, Financial Inclusion and Partnership Working are all key priorities for the shared service.